Security & Legal

-Legacy Update is in an awkward position because it’s not a very commonly downloaded file.
-That causes AVs to be more vigilant, and use more generic detections.
+Because Legacy Update is a more niche project, antivirus software and Microsoft SmartScreen will be more vigilant, and use more generic detections.
 The idea is to err on the side of caution, because the AV vendor doesn’t have enough information crowdsourced from its users to decide whether it’s safe or not.

 Some reasons Legacy Update might wrongly flag as malware could be:

-- Legacy Update installs an ActiveX control, which is a bit weird to do on modern Windows versions (AVs are, of course, designed for current Windows versions, not old versions like XP),
+- Legacy Update installs an ActiveX control, which can be considered a bit unusual to do on current Windows versions where Internet Explorer is deprecated.

-- The Legacy Update installer downloads and executes some programs, which can feel a lot like malware without further information to go by.
-They don’t exactly realise that these are Microsoft-signed programs being downloaded from microsoft.com,
+- The Legacy Update setup downloads and executes some programs, which can feel a lot like malware without further information to go by.
+They aren’t initially aware that these are Microsoft-signed programs being downloaded from Microsoft servers.

 If your antivirus reports malware, please consider finding and filling out their false-positive report form.
 For instance, do a Google search for “Microsoft Defender false positive report”.
 Their engineers will investigate, and should be able to confirm that Legacy Update is safe to use.